 Beer, Spirits & Wine

 Volumes across Lion’s total Beer, Spirits & Wine business in both Australia and New Zealand declined 2.5 percent, largely driven by the timing of the Easter trading period in April 2014, which fell in H1 (March 2013) the previous year.

 While total market conditions remain challenging, Lion’s portfolio is geared to the growth segments of the market, including mid-strength, contemporary, craft and international premium.
-Australia’s largest beer, XXXX GOLD, continued its long-term growth trajectory, growing 2.8 percent off a large base, while contemporary brands Hahn Super Dry and mid-strength variant Hahn Super Dry 3.5 outperformed the segment2.
+Australia’s largest beer, XXXX GOLD, continued its long-term growth trajectory, growing 2.8 percent off a large base, while contemporary brands Hahn Super Dry and mid-strength variant Hahn Super Dry 3.5 outperformed the segment ((Aztec, packaged beer, MAT to March 31 2014 vs. YAGO)).
 Lion’s market-leading portfolio in craft continued to flourish, with James Squire 150 Lashes Pale Ale and The Chancer Golden Ale posting double-digit growth.